-Reading terror inquest: Killer's deportation stalled before murders
+Reading terror inquest: Killer's deportation dropped before murders

 - Published

-Efforts to deport a Libyan refugee stalled shortly before he murdered three men in a terrorist attack, a coroner has heard.
+Efforts to deport a Libyan refugee were dropped shortly before he murdered three men in a terrorist attack in a park, a coroner has heard.

-Khairi Saadallah could not be deported as he was facing charges, including eating a police station mattress, the pre-inquest hearing was told.
+Khairi Saadallah's deportation was initially stalled because he faced charges, including eating a police station mattress, the hearing was told.

+The process was then dropped because of the war in Libya, the court heard.

-However, the charges were dropped just days before he stabbed James Furlong, Joe Ritchie-Bennett and David Wails in Forbury Gardens, Reading, in 2020.
+In June 2020, Saadallah stabbed James Furlong, Joe Ritchie-Bennett and David Wails in Forbury Gardens, Reading.

-He was handed a whole-life sentence at the Old Bailey after pleading guilty to three murders and three attempted murders.
+He was handed a whole-life sentence at the Old Bailey in 2021 after pleading guilty to three murders and three attempted murders.

 The refugee, then aged 25, shouted "Allahu akhbar" as he fatally stabbed the three friends on the evening of 20 June.

+Nick Harborne, chief executive of Reading Refugee Support Group, said: "When he informed us he wanted to go home and fight to avenge his brother's death, this was also the point where he said he wanted to go and martyr himself."

+Mr Harborne said the charity spent four years trying to arrange mental health support for Saadallah.

-Previously, on 24 July 2019, he was arrested and taken to Reading police station, the hearing at the Royal Courts of Justice was told.
+On 24 July 2019, Saadallah was arrested and taken to Reading police station, the hearing at the Royal Courts of Justice was told.

 Nicholas Moss KC, counsel to the inquest, said in court papers: "On that date, Saadallah is said to have... spat at a detention officer after arrest and damaged a mattress by eating it."